jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Act 1 and 2a.md

   To arms, citizens ...

 Revolutionary songs like this spread the people’s liberty, equality, and fraternity throughout the world.
-In a few years, civilization changed its philosphy from knowing the nobles were divine, to knowing they were villians who resorted to hiring mercenaries rather than realize the people didn't want them anymore.
+In a few years, civilization changed its philosphy from knowing the nobles were divine, to knowing they were villians who resorted to hiring mercenaries rather than realize the people didn't need them anymore.
 When the people took control of books, guns, and science, they put presidents and senators, judges and sherriffs in power, who ruled at the request of new protagonists who built a civilization with checks and balances, because no one was divine.
 A change empowered by tools, thought of in philosophy, yet made real with the bloodshed of revolutions.

 Rousseau died never having found a home.
 After they won their revolutions, a population of heroes put him to rest inside the glorious Panthéon, heralding him as a renowned breaker of chains, in a free world he helped build.
 Where any guy can be the prince, and any girl can be Cinderella.